Non-Invasive Stability Measurement

 In yet other cases, the devices either contain multiple control loops, with only one of them being accessible, or the order of the control loop is higher than 2nd order, in which case the Bode plot is a poor predictor of relative stability.
 A further complication is that in many portable electronics, such as cell phones and tablets, the circuitry is very small and densely populated leaving little in the way of access to the control loop elements.

-In these cases, the non-invasive stability margin (‘NISM’) assessment, which is derived from easily accessible output impedance measurements, is the only way to verify stability.
-Click here for a list of test methods and equipment that you can use to measure impedance which utlize Picotest Probes.
+In these cases, the Non-Invasive Stability Measurement (‘NISM’) assessment, which is derived from easily accessible output impedance measurements, is the only way to verify stability.
+NISM is supported in both EDA simulation tools and in hardware vector network analyzers.

 Videos